skylark-platform/reference-apps/packages/ingestor/README.md

 Ingests content and metadata into a Skylark instance using the Media Data Model.

-Its purpose is to import content required for the StreamTV demo application.
+Its purpose is to import content required for the SkylarkTV demo application.

 ## Supported services